-CASA provides the public with near real-time data about air quality in the Sarnia area, showing air monitoring readings from seven monitoring stations operated by the MECP, the Aamjiwnaang First Nation, and the Sarnia-Lambton Environmental Association.
+CASA provides the public with near real-time data about air quality in the Sarnia area, showing air monitoring readings from seven monitoring stations operated by the MECP, the Aamjiwnaang First Nation, and BASES Environmental Monitoring.
 Several reports are available to summarize hourly, daily, and monthly data, and statistical reports are also provided to carry out data analysis and better understand the science of air quality.

 Ambient air quality monitoring is preferable to modelled emission concentrations because it provides real-world measurements of ambient concentrations and a more accurate assessment of local air quality and cumulative exposures from multiple emissions, including local industrial sources, transboundary polluters, and non-industrial sources.
 In some cases, air quality monitoring combined with modelled emissions can offer valuable insights, provided the correct modelling tools are used and parameters are appropriately set.

 In 2008, BASES partnered directly with the Ontario Ministry of Environment (MOE) and other stakeholders to design and conduct evidence-based studies of community exposure and health effects.
 After successfully completing Phase I and Phase II of this work, BASES and the Lambton County Health Study Team recommended a five-year study design.
 In 2016, BASES members directed funding to the study; however, it was cancelled when other sources of financial support were not realized.

 2018 Study Design